mohammedshittuoyelude/eks-sre-runbooks/runbooks/eks-api-kube-proxy-network-blackholes.md

 - Traffic “blackholes” where packets are silently dropped

 These issues are often caused by failures in:
-- EKS API server connectivity
+- EKS API Server connectivity
 - kube-proxy rules (iptables/IPVS)
 - Node-level networking, security groups, or routing